debabrata-dd/docs/resume.md

 ***

 #### **OBJECTIVE**
-Seeking a responsible and challenging position in a growth oriented progressive organization where my experience and skills will significantly contribute to the overall success of the organization and provide opportunities for my career growth.
+Seeking a responsible and technically challenging position in a growth oriented progressive organization where my experience and skills will significantly contribute to the overall success of the organization and provide opportunities for my career growth.

 #### **SUMMARY**
-- A growth oriented professional with 14+ years of exposure in the complete Software Development Life Cycle.
+- A solution architect with 14+ years of exposure in the complete Software Development Life Cycle.
-- Good experience working with ASP.NET MVC, C#, Web API, HTML5, CSS, JavaScript, NodeJS, ReactJS, MongoDB, SQL Server and Oracle.
+- Good experience working with ASP.NET MVC, C#, Web API, HTML5, CSS, JavaScript, Node.js, ReactJS, MongoDB, SQL Server and Oracle.
 - Hands on experience creating CI-CD pipeline in Azure.
 - Experience in onshore/offshore model for project delivery.
 - Strong knowledge of software product development using Agile methodology (Scrum).